ICBA, FAO strengthen partnership to drive agrifood systems transformation

 PHOTO

-- The visit adds further impetus to the long-running strategic partnership between ICBA and FAO
+The International Centre for Biosaline Agriculture (ICBA) and the Food and Agriculture Organisation of the United Nations (FAO) have reaffirmed their joint efforts to accelerate transition to more sustainable and resilient agrifood systems.

-Dubai, UAE – The International Center for Biosaline Agriculture (ICBA) and the Food and Agriculture Organization of the United Nations (FAO) have reaffirmed their joint efforts to accelerate transition to more sustainable and resilient agrifood systems.
+During a high-level FAO delegation visit to the centre's head office in Dubai, Dr. Tarifa Alzaabi, Director General of ICBA; and Dr. QU Dongyu, Director-General of FAO, emphasised the importance of bolstering collaboration to support countries in their goals to transform agrifood systems, and mitigate and adapt to climate change.

-During a high-level FAO delegation visit to the center’s head office in Dubai, the UAE, Dr. Tarifa Alzaabi, Director General of ICBA, and Dr. QU Dongyu, Director-General of FAO, emphasized the importance of bolstering collaboration to support countries in their goals to transform agrifood systems, and mitigate and adapt to climate change.
+We have implemented a number of successful initiatives aimed at improving food security and livelihoods, enhancing natural resources management, and developing individual and institutional capacities in various countries.
+By combining our capabilities, we can create innovative and transformative solutions for the challenges facing agrifood systems and achieve greater synergy and impact,” she said.

-“As the UAE marks the Year of Sustainability and prepares to host COP28, it is important to work together towards a more sustainable future at local and international levels.
-More than ever, we need solidarity and collective action to tackle global issues such as climate change,” Dr. Tarifa Alzaabi added.
+Dr. Alzaabi added, “As the UAE marks the Year of Sustainability and prepares to host COP28, it is important to work together towards a more sustainable future at local and international levels.
+More than ever, we need solidarity and collective action to tackle global issues such as climate change."

-Dr. QU Dongyu, Director-General of FAO, recognized ICBA as an important research and development partner, highlighting the center’s contributions to FAO projects in the Middle East, North Africa, and other regions.
+Dr. QU Dongyu, Director-General of FAO, recognised ICBA as an important research and development partner, highlighting the centre’s contributions to FAO projects in the Middle East, North Africa, and other regions.
 He expressed FAO's commitment to strengthening collaborations with partners like ICBA to achieve SDGs and create a food-secure future for all.

 During the visit, ICBA’s management team and the FAO delegation shared the outcomes of collaborative projects to date, discussed current cooperation in different areas, and explored new opportunities for research and development, knowledge and technology transfer, and capacity development.